giantswarm/aws-admission-controller/README.md

 - In an `AWSMachinedeployment` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.

 - In a `Machinedeployment` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.
+- In a `Machinedeployment` resource, the Cluster Operator Version is defaulted based on the `Cluster` CR if it is not set.

 Validating Webhook: